srand/jolt/docs/guides.rst

 Docker Swarm is an easy to use container orchestration tool which can be used to deploy and manage the Jolt build cluster.
-The below Docker stack yaml file will deploy a scheduler and two workers, as well as an artifact cache served by `Nginx`.
+The below Docker stack yaml file will deploy a scheduler and two workers, as well as an artifact cache.

   .. literalinclude:: ../docker/swarm/jolt.yaml
     :language: yaml